UNEDLabs/moodle-mod_lti_enlarge/README.md

 ## 1. Content

-This plugin is an LTI subplugin that simplifies and enhances the connection with ENLARGE.
+This plugin is an LTI subplugin that simplifies and enhances the connection with the ENLARGE myAdministration tool.

 ENLARGE is a system for managing remote laboratory resources.
 More information about ENLARGE can be found here: https://irs.nebsyst.com